sethuiyer/mlhub/README.md

 # mlhub
 Repository containing various tidbits of code related to machine learning / AI / Computer Vision/ Neural Networks

-Things Implemented:
+Things Implemented as of now:

 1. Linear Regression in Python using Theano

-Things to try:

-1. Logistic Regression in Python using Theano
+2. Collaborative Filtering in C++ using mlpack